mendix/cf-mendix-buildpack/README.md

 The buildpack provides several facilities for troubleshooting.
 ### Enabling the Mendix Debugger

 You can enable the Mendix Debugger by setting a `DEBUGGER_PASSWORD` environment variable.
 This will enable and open up the debugger for the lifetime of this process and is to be used with caution.
 The debugger is reachable on https://DOMAIN/debugger/.
-You can follow the second half of this [How To](https://docs.mendix.com/howto/monitoring-troubleshooting/debug-microflows) to connect with the Mendix Business Modeler.
+You can follow the second half of this [How To](https://docs.mendix.com/howto/monitoring-troubleshooting/debug-microflows) to connect with Mendix Studio Pro.
 To stop the debugger, unset the environment variable and restart the application.

 ### Rescue Mode
 Sometimes the app won't run because it exits with status code 143.
 Or, for any reason, the app is unable to start, leaving you unable to debug the issue from within the container.
 For these cases we have introduced a `DEBUG_CONTAINER` mode.
 To enable it: